IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 ***

 #Prereq:
-1. Bluemix ID https://console.ng.bluemix.net/ (needed to create your IBM Blockchain network if local network is not setup)
-1. I highly recommend you complete [learn chaincode](https://github.com/IBM-Blockchain/learn-chaincode) first.
-This will not only explain what chaincode is, but also walk you through installing the dependencies needed for marbles and the other demos.
+1. I highly recommend you complete [learn chaincode](https://github.com/IBM-Blockchain/learn-chaincode) first
+1. If you want to run Marbles on a local blockchain network (ie. not using Bluemix) you will need to have completed the Hyperledger Fabric [development setup](https://github.com/hyperledger/fabric/blob/master/docs/Setup/Network-setup.md).
+1. [Node.js](https://nodejs.org/en/download/) 0.12.0+ and npm v2+ (only needed if you want to run the app locally, npm comes with node.js)
+1. Node.js experience.
+Marbles is a very simple blockchain app but it’s still a fairly involved node app. **You should be comfortable with node** and the express module.
+1. GoLang Environment (only needed to build your own chaincode, not needed if you just run the marbles app as is)

-#Application Background
+###Application Background
 Hold on to your hats everyone, this application is going to demonstrate transferring marbles between two users leveraging IBM Blockchain.
 We are going to do this in Node.js and a bit of GoLang.
 The backend of this application will be the GoLang code running in our blockchain network.
 From here on out the GoLang code will be referred to as 'chaincode' or 'cc'.
 The chaincode itself will create a marble by storing it to the chaincode state.
 The chaincode itself is able to store data as a string in a key/value pair setup.
-Thus we will stringify JSON objects to store more complex structures.
+Thus, we will stringify JSON objects to store more complex structures.

 Attributes of a marble: